 At seventy five years old, taking care of my father was a burden that neither I or my sister ever expected.
 It’s emotionally and economically taxing.

 To say my dad has “warmed up to us” more would be a literal understatement.
 Why?
-We are the only visitors he has and the only ties to the outside world in his life right now aside from phone calls from my sister in law and my dad asking why our brother isn’t calling more often.
+We are the only visitors he has and the only ties to the outside world in his life right now aside from phone calls from my sister in law in North Carolina.
+My dad keeps asking why our brother isn’t calling more often?

 Visits are the highlight of my dads day.
 Wednesday Cindy had to visit without me as I was tied up with clients and also struggling with the pain my ORS often puts me in.
 I believe the pain is more significant when I’m under stress to be honest with you.